Rites of Passage Guide Training Program

 12. Guide ethics, business practices, self-assessment as a guide.

-Tuition for 9-day vision quest as a guide trainee is $700, plus food + camping costs.
+Tuition for 9-day vision quest as an apprentice guide is $795, plus food + camping costs.

 Other Training Opportunities